Home Page

 Mike LAWRENCE

 Nato il 28 maggio del 1940 a Kensington una cittadina californiana della baia di San Francisco, ma residente a Brentwood nel Tennessee, Michael Steven Lawrence ha conosciuto il bridge quando era studente all'Università di California per una mera casualità.
 Durante un esperimento al Laboratorio di Chimica provocò un'esplosione che gli rese inservibile la mano destra per tre settimane e che lo costrinse a girovagare per il campus in cerca di come passare il tempo.
-Entrato nella sala carta dell'Università, conobbe il Bridge e da quel giorno la passione non si è mai spenta.
+Entrato nella sala di lettura dell'Università, conobbe il Bridge e da quel giorno la passione non si è mai spenta.

-Universalmente riconosciuto come uno dei migliori insegnanti di bridge di tutti i tempi, è a mio personale avviso, uno dei migliori teorici della dichiarazione che sia mai esistito.
+Universalmente riconosciuto come uno dei migliori insegnanti di bridge di tutti i tempi, è a mio personale avviso, uno dei migliori teorici della dichiarazione americani che sia mai esistito.

 Come giocatore è stato uno dei membri dei famosi Dallas Aces, ha vinto tre volte la Bermuda Bowl ed è arrivato secondo alle Olimpiadi di Miami.